The Accused (1988 film)

-The Accused premiered at the 39th Berlin International Film Festival, where it competed for the Golden Bear.
-It was released in limited theatres on October 14, 1988 by Paramount Pictures and was highly controversial upon release, mostly due to its graphic representation of gang rape.
-The film became a critical and commercial success, grossing over $92 million worldwide against a $13 million budget, and was chosen by the National Board of Review as the 3rd best film of the year.
-Critics praised the film's audacity, authentic portrayal of its subject matter, and credited it for being one of the first mainstream films to deal with the horrors of rape and its aftermath on a victim's life.
-Foster's performance marked her breakthrough into adult roles, earning numerous accolades including the Academy Award for Best Actress.
+The Accused was released in limited theaters in North America on October 14, 1988, and premiered the following year at the 39th Berlin International Film Festival, where it competed for the Golden Bear.
+The film was highly controversial upon release due to its graphic portrayal of gang rape.
+Despite this, it received widespread acclaim from critics, with many praising the performances of the cast and authentic portrayal of its subject matter.
+It was chosen by the National Board of Review as the 3rd-best film of the year.
+It was credited as one of the first mainstream films to deal with the horrors of rape and its aftermath on a victim's life.
+Foster's performance marked her breakthrough into adult roles, earning numerous accolades including the Academy Award for Best Actress at the 61st ceremony.

 Plot

-Sarah Tobias is brutally gang-raped by three men at a local bar while several patrons watch and cheer.
-District Attorney Katherine Murphy is assigned to the case.
-Although there is strong physical evidence corroborating Sarah's rape, Katherine feels that Sarah will not make a credible witness due to her checkered past and flirtatious behavior with the men prior to her attack.
+On April 18, 1987, 24-year-old waitress Sarah Tobias is brutally gang-raped by three men at a local bar while several patrons watch and cheer.
+District Attorney Katheryn Murphy is assigned to the case.
+Although there is strong physical evidence corroborating Sarah's rape, Katheryn assumes that Sarah will not make a credible witness if the case goes to trial due to her checkered past and flirtatious behavior with the men before her attack.
 She agrees to a plea bargain, allowing the three rapists to plead guilty to the lesser offense of reckless endangerment, a felony without a sexual offense, and serve nine months in prison.
+Sarah is angered and feels betrayed by Katheryn's decision, as she wants the chance to tell her story.

-Sarah is angered and feels betrayed by Katherine's decision, as she wanted the chance to tell her story.
 Several months later, Sarah is harassed in a parking lot by one of the men who watched and encouraged her rape.
-In response, she drives her car into his truck, causing her to end up in the hospital.
-Katherine feels guilty for not giving Sarah the choice to take her case to trial and offering her rapists a plea deal.
+In response, she drives her car into his truck, resulting in her hospitalization.
+Katheryn feels guilty for not giving Sarah the choice to take her case to trial and offering her rapists a plea deal.
 She decides to prosecute the men who clapped and cheered during Sarah's assault for criminal solicitation.
-If convicted, the rape will go on record, nullifying the plea deal, and her rapists will serve full prison terms of five years.
+If convicted, the rape will go on record, nullifying the plea deal, and her rapists will serve five years in prison.

 As the case goes to trial, Sarah is finally able to testify about what happened the night of her attack.
-Meanwhile, Katherine pores over evidence and comes across a tape of a 911 call in which a young man reports Sarah's rape.
-She discovers the caller is Kenneth Joyce, a college student who was present the night of the bar.
-Reluctant at first, he agrees to testify for the prosecution, recounting how the accused men cheered and goaded the rapists as they brutalized Sarah.
-The men are found guilty of criminal solicitation, and as a result, her rapists will serve additional time in prison.
-Sarah leaves the courtroom triumphant with Katherine.
+Meanwhile, Katheryn pores over evidence and comes across a tape of a 911 call in which a young man reports Sarah's rape.
+She discovers the caller is Kenneth Joyce, a college student who was present that night at the bar.
+Reluctant at first, he agrees to testify for the prosecution, recounting how the accused men cheered and goaded the rapists on as they brutalized Sarah.
+The three men are found guilty of criminal solicitation, and as a result, the rapists will serve additional time in prison.
+Sarah leaves the courtroom triumphant with Katheryn.